seanshahkarami/waggle-nspawn/README.md

 ## Dependencies

-This is current only tested on a Debian like Linux system.
-It uses `debootstrap` and `systemd-container`.
+This is currently only supported on a Debian like Linux system.
+It uses `debootstrap` and `systemd-container` to build and run the container.
 To install these, run:

 ```sh
 apt-get install debootstrap systemd-container